-The Investigations Division of the Department of the Attorney General is committed to protect the public through law enforcement services for all persons in the State of Hawaii.
+The Investigations Division of the Department of the Attorney General is committed to protecting all citizens of the State of Hawaii.
+We are dedicated to conduct fair and impartial investigations while protecting the rights of the public through law enforcement services, protecting all citizens in the State of Hawaii.